stephen0607/nanameue_code_test/README.md

 > 🔒 `google-services.json` is excluded from this repository for security.

 To run the app:
-1. You will receive the `google-services.json` file via email.
+1. I will send you the `google-services.json` file via email.
 2. Place it in your local project under:
    ```
    /nanameue_code_test/app/google-services.json